AckeeCZ/cookbook-ios-task/Readme.md

 - Designs
 - Simple iOS skeleton with some prepared code

-It should take you around 2-4 hours to complete.
+It should take you around 1 day to complete.

 ## API & Server
 Documentation for the api can be found on [apiary][2]